emilybagley/disgust_reversal_learning-stage2/README.md

-Power analysis (unchanged from stage 1 Registered Report)
+Power analysis (unchanged from stage 1 Registered Report):

 A_power_analysis_script: carries out both liberal and conservative power analyses, saving the outputs into power tables